Clinical scientist, histocompatibility and immunogenetics

 Qualifications

-You must pass all stages of the recruitment process, which includes an online situational judgement test (JST), online application and interviews with employers.
-Sample questions for the JST are available on the Pearson VUE website.
+You must pass all stages of the recruitment process, which includes an online situational judgement test (JST), online application and interview.
+Sample questions for the JST are available at Pearson VUE.

 If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.